RickKotlarz/PromptVault/README.md

 The following are statements that you can easily add to most prompts to quickly gain additional value.

 ```
-Ask clarifying questions until you're at least 95% confident that you can complete this task sucessfully.
+Ask clarifying questions until you're at least 95% confident that you can complete this task successfully.
 ```
 ```
 What would a top 0.1% person in this field view and address this?